axibase/atsd/api/data/series/interpolate.md

 The interpolation process transforms an input time series to a regularized series by calculating values at evenly spaced intervals using a linear or step function.

-The process consists of the following steps:
+The process consists of these steps:

 1. Load detailed data for the selection interval specified with `startDate` and `endDate` parameters.
 2. If `OUTER` boundary mode is enabled, load one value before and one value after the selection interval to interpolate leading and trailing values.